wilkerlucio/pathom/README.md

   {:address/city "Salem"
    :address/state "MA"})

-;; define a list will our resolvers
+;; define a list with our resolvers
 (def my-resolvers [person-resolver address-resolver])

 ;; setup for a given connect system